Jie of Xia: Alcohol lake

 According to Liu Xiang's book Lienü zhuan written much later, around 18 BC, Jie was corrupted by his infatuation with his concubine Mo Xi (妺喜 or 末喜), who was beautiful, but completely lacking in virtue.
 Among other things, she liked to drink, enjoyed music, and also had a penchant for jugglers and sing-song girls.
 Apparently, she had Jie order a lake of wine made.
 They both sailed about in the alcohol lake in an orgy of drunken naked men and women bathing and drinking.
 She then commanded 3,000 men to drink the lake dry, only to laugh when they all drowned.
 This event was also recorded in Han Ying's book Han shi waizhuan.

+The narrative of the wine pool and meat forest notably mirrors similar, more common accusations made towards Di Xin during the Western Zhou period.
+Song dynasty scholar Luo Mi noticed this in their text Lushi "Grand History," where they argue that the similarities between Jie and Di Xin are due to "copy-paste" forms of historiography, and that this resulted in their collective crimes being greatly exaggerated: